Our Services

 Published on: 2/6/2026

-Stool changes with diverticulitis can include constipation or diarrhea, narrow or ribbon-like stools, mucus, or blood because inflammation disrupts how the colon moves and absorbs water.
-There are several factors to consider, and stool appearance alone cannot confirm diverticulitis.
-See a doctor if changes last more than a few days, if narrow stools keep happening, if there is mucus with discomfort, or any blood, and seek urgent care for heavy bleeding, black tarry stools, severe or worsening abdominal pain, high fever, fainting or weakness, or vomiting that prevents keeping fluids down; for important details that could affect your next steps, see below.
+See a doctor if changes persist more than a few days, if narrow stools continue, or if you notice mucus with discomfort or any blood.
+Seek urgent care for heavy bleeding, black tarry stools, severe or worsening abdominal pain, high fever, fainting, weakness, or vomiting that prevents keeping fluids down.

 This guide explains stool changes linked to diverticulitis in clear, everyday language, and outlines when it's important to speak to a doctor.